The IMDEA Software Institute has published its 2017 Annual Report.

 The demo day was organized by IMDEA Software Institute in cooperation with partners from Technical University of Madrid (UPM), Spain and Telefonica I+D, and was attended by other major actors in the IoT arena, such as Ferrovial.

-On December 17, 2014, the IMDEA Software Institute organized an outreach event at the EIT ICT Labs Madrid CLC to present the EIT ICT Labs Master School in ICT Innovation and its offer of post-graduate programs.
+On December 17, 2014, the IMDEA Software Institute organized an outreach event at the EIT Digital Madrid CLC to present the EIT ICT Labs Master School in ICT Innovation and its offer of post-graduate programs.

 The Master School provides the highest level of international academic education in ICT with additional Innovation and Entrepreneurship (I&E) modules that enable the students to develop their own innovative ideas into new, marketable products and services.
 The overall goal is to boost EU entrepreneurship, and thus strengthen the basis of the innovation and technology-based economy.

 Manuel Hermenegildo (Director of the IMDEA Software Institute and of the EIT ICT Labs Madrid Associate Node), and Juan José Moreno Navarro (UPM Vice-Rector for Graduate Studies and Deputy Director of the EIT ICT Labs Madrid Associate Node), hosted the event and explained the general guidelines of the Master programmes.
 UPM participates in the program as an affiliate university in Spain, together with another 19 top-level European technical universities.